Click photo for larger image

 A: We joined The Open Group in 2005.
 I had been interested in Enterprise Architecture for many years and The Open Group permitted me to become actively involved in various forums and working groups that were close to my heart.

 Q: Why did your organization become a Member of The Open Group?

 A: QRS has been providing enterprise architecture, portfolio management and IT service management services to a wide range of clients based on our own proprietary methodologies.
 In 2004, the organization realized that its customers were leaning towards methods that were based on industry best practice so we decided to back all our EALC services onto TOGAF, PMI, ITIL and OCM.
 That is when we became involved The Open Group.

 Q: What key forums/initiatives are you personally involved with at The Open Group?

 A: I have been involved with the Architecture Forum from the beginning and will be joining the UDEF working group.
-In addition to these working groups, I have been involved with the TOGAF Certification working group, the TOGAF Development team and ITAC certification Boards.
+In addition to these working groups, I have been involved with the TOGAF Certification working group, the TOGAF Development team and Open CA certification Boards.

-QRS also helped open and is a sponsor for the first Association of Open Group Enterprise Architects (AOGEA) chapter which is in Toronto, Ontario, Canada.
-To date, the Toronto Chapter (www.aogea-toronto.org ) has held two successful one day sessions.
+QRS also helped open and is a sponsor for the first Association of Enterprise Architects (AEA) chapter which is in Toronto, Ontario, Canada.
+To date, the Toronto Chapter has held two successful one day sessions.
 Each session involved six executive speakers to provide a forum for thought leadership and to share best practices among architecture practitioners and their working partners, Project Managers.

 Q: How has membership in The Open Group benefited your organization and the industry at large?